codewithrajranjan/coding-interview-prepration/graph/dijakstra.md

 - Dijkastra algorithm can't be applied on graph having negative weights
 - the number of iteration involved in Bellman Ford Algorithm is more than that of  Dijkstra algorithm
 - Dijkstra algorithm is perfect example of greedy algorithm
+- Dijkstra doesn't work with negative weights because once we make a vertex permanent then we don't relabel that vertex